 - Ascophyllum nodosum

-Moreover, it also contains other components called phlorotannins and ascophyllan.
-But the latter is the one that has a series of immunostimulating properties that can work as antiviral agents to combat infections.
+It also contains other components called florotannins and ascophyllan, the latter of which shows a repertoire of immunostimulant properties capable of acting as antiviral agents and fighting infections.